elenderg/PAL-1000/instruções de compilação.md

 `Find a type and a nickname given the name.`

-`If the type is nil, abort with "_Invalid employ statement, I don't understand '_" then the name then "_'._" and the rider; exit.`
+`If the type is nil, abort with "Invalid employ statement, I don't understand '_" then the name then "_'._" and the rider; exit.`

 `Add a monikette to the routine reference given the type.`